-You may make a payment by EFT, e-check, or credit card through the Division of Taxation’s online Corporation Business Tax Service.
-Make your CBT payment.
+You may make a payment by EFT, e-check, or credit card through our online Corporation Business Tax Service.

-All penalties, interest, and collection fees as outlined in Publication ANJ-1.
-View this publication
+All penalties, interest, and collection fees are outlined in the New Jersey Taxpayers’ Bill of Rights (Publication ANJ-1).

-No. Electronic filing does not prevent the review of completed returns prior to submission.
-Since taxpayers are responsible for the accuracy of their tax returns, all taxpayers should carefully review their returns prior to sending them to the Division.
-This applies to returns they prepare and complete themselves as well as returns prepared and completed by a paid preparer.
+Yes.
+Since you are responsible for the accuracy of your tax returns, you should carefully review your returns prior to submitting them to us.
+This applies to returns you prepare and complete yourself and those returns prepared and completed by a paid tax preparer.